thakkar-khyati/image-ai/README.md

 # 🎨 AI Image Generator

 A modern web application that generates images from text descriptions using AI.
-Built with React frontend and Node.js backend, powered by Hugging Face's free text-to-image API.
+Built with React frontend and Node.js backend, powered by **SubNP AI** with multiple fallback services for reliable image generation.

 ## ✨ Features

-- **Text-to-Image Generation**: Convert natural language descriptions into stunning images
+- **🤖 Real AI Image Generation**: Powered by SubNP AI with Turbo model
+- **🔄 Smart Fallback System**: Multiple free services ensure you always get an image
-- **Modern UI**: Beautiful, responsive design with gradient backgrounds and smooth animations
+- **🎨 Modern UI**: Beautiful, responsive design with gradient backgrounds and smooth animations
-- **Real-time Generation**: Watch your images generate in real-time
+- **⚡ Real-time Generation**: Watch your images generate in real-time
-- **Download Images**: Save generated images to your device
+- **💾 Download Images**: Save generated images to your device
-- **No Database Required**: Stateless application with no data persistence
+- **🗄️ No Database Required**: Stateless application with no data persistence
-- **Free API**: Uses Hugging Face's free text-to-image API
+- **🆓 Completely Free**: No API keys or credits required

 ## 🚀 Quick Start